Nature40/GNSSTotalstationForHighAccuracyForestMonitoring/_docs/GNSS_Rover.md

 ---
-title:  "Differential GPS in Rover only mode"
+title:  "GNSS in Rover only mode"
 layout: page
-permalink: /DGPS-Rover/
+permalink: /GNSS-Rover/
-categories: DGPS setup
+categories: GNSS setup
-tags: DGPS Tutorial
+tags: GNSS Tutorial
 ---

-# Differential GPS in Rover only mode
+# GNSS in Rover only mode

 ## Usage

-This tutorial covers the configuration of the Geomax Zenith35 Pro Differential GPS (DGPS) in Rover only mode.
-This mode can be used for open areas with good GPS satellite and mobile signal (same as cellphone signal).
-With this mode, both DGPS systems act independent making two devices available for measurements.
+This tutorial covers the configuration of the Geomax Zenith35 Pro GNSS in Rover only mode.
+This mode can be used for open areas with good GNSS and mobile signal (same as cellphone signal).
+With this mode, both GNSS systems act independent making two devices available for measurements.
 It is recommended to read the manual first and get familiar with some terms (here) before you make actual field work.

-## Assembly of the GPS Rover
+## Assembly of the GNSS Rover

 #### Materials and Assembly

-* Differential GPS Head
+* GNSS Head
 * Battery (check charge, duration ca. 6h)
 * Mobile Antenna (Fig. 1)
 * Rod (the one without the silver top)